 There are various techniques for obtaining this number.
 Some prove to be more accurate than others.
-The most accurate method is consistently found to be used one time only use slides.
+The most accurate method uses one-time-only use slides.
 These slides have a built in cover that allows only an exact amount of semen into the chamber.
-Thus the depth if consistent.
-Reusable chambers change in depth as they are cleaned and reused, changing the values received.
+Thus the depth is consistent.
+Reusable chambers change in depth as they are cleaned and reused.

 Measuring concentration takes surprising expertise, both in preparing the slides and reading them.
 Problems include: